• About

 Why you'll love this recipe!

 Using leftover brisket to make a brisket sandwich might seem obvious, but the bite you take is epic!
-All that comfort food flavor you coaxed out of your braised, slow-cooked, pressure-cooked or smoked brisket combined with a chewy, crispy bread is one beautiful bite.
+All that comfort food flavor you coaxed out of your braised, slow-cooked, pressure-cooked or smoked brisket combined with chewy, crispy bread is one beautiful bite.

 You could make a brisket just to prepare these sandwiches but this is more like the beauty of a turkey sandwich the day after Thanksgiving.
 No cooking but all the benefits of the work you did for days before.